eDot-web/Math-Game/README.md

 # Math-Game
-A fun, interactive math game
+A fun, interactive math game entirely made with HTML5, CSS3 and JavaScript.